24,588 IVF Pregnancies

 In a conventional IVF treatment cycle, embryos are transferred to the uterus within 2 or 3 days of insemination.
-The term Blastocyst Culture refers to an embryo that is artificially developed in the laboratory instead of inside the woman’s womb.
-Blastocyst Culture significantly increases the chances of pregnancy, especially in couples who have had repeated IVF failures.
-This is because most embryos transferred in conventional IVF may not have the quality to develop into blastocyst and beyond in the womb.
+The term blastocyst culture refers to an embryo that is artificially developed in the laboratory instead of inside the woman’s womb.
+Blastocyst culture significantly increases the chances of pregnancy, especially in couples who have had repeated IVF failures.
+This is because most embryos transferred in conventional IVF may not have the quality to develop into a blastocyst in the womb.

-By carefully monitoring the embryo past its blastocyst stage, our experts can therefore pick the most viable ones and implant it onto the womb.
-Also, the number of embryos transferred being lesser than conventional IVF, Blastocyst culture reduces the risk of multiple pregnancies.
+By carefully monitoring the embryo past its blastocyst stage, our experts can pick the most viable ones and implant it in the womb.
+Also, the number of embryos transferred are lesser than in conventional IVF, thus reducing the risk of multiple pregnancies.